Diamondcallist/alx-higher_level_programming/0x06-python-classes/README.md

+0x06.
+Python - Classes and Objects
-Project done during Full Stack Software Engineering studies at Holberton School.
-It aims to learn about object oriented programming (OOP), classes, objects, instances, methods and attributes in Python.
+An introductory project into python classes and objects Aimed at oriented programming (OOP), classes, objects, instances, methods and attributes in Python.

-Technologies
-Python Scripts are written with Python 3.4.3
-C files are compiled using gcc 4.8.4
-Tested on Ubuntu 14.04 LTS
+Documentation is now mandatory!
+Each module, class, and method must contain docstring as comments.
+Example Google Style Python Docstrings